Achieve your full potential thanks to Saxion’s modern learning facilities

 The lecturers are very helpful in sharing their knowledge and experience, whilst encouraging your personal development as well.
 The course programme is varied, comprising a mix of lectures, seminars, practical sessions and projects, ensuring all the material covered is directly relevant to practical situations in the textiles business.

 First of all you have to meet the general entry requirements.
-Besides that, the following applies to all students wanting to enrol in Textile Engineering and Management.
+Besides that, the following applies to all students wanting to enrol in Fashion & Textile Technologies.

 You should of course be interested in clothing and textiles.
 And on top of that you should be interested in different cultures, you have to speak English fluently and you should have the ambition to go global.
 Since you work in a trendy environment some trend awareness is necessary.
 In the clothing and textile industry you definitely need to have some commercial affinity.